matteo-collina/RSP/README.md

 ***

 ## Main Features:
-- Automatic Stereo Camera Setting for Photogrammetry
+- Automatic GoPro Setting for Photogrammetry
-- Dataset Management
+- Dataset Managment
-- Image Enhancement
+- Image Enhancment
 - Accurate 3D modeling scaling

 ***

 ## Description

-RSP take advantage of the stereo-vision to simply the production of scaled photogrammetric model for researcher and citizen scientist using common used stereo cameras.
-After the acquisition of the picture using the settings provided, the images can be imported on the data manager software, which takes care of the organization of the dataset and can perform some basic image enhancement.
+RSP take advantage of the stereo-vision to simply the production of scaled photogrammetric model for researcher and citizien scientist using common used GoPros.
+After the acquisition of the picture using the settings provided, the images can be imported on the data manager software, which takes care of the organization of the dataset and can perform some basic image enhancment.
 Later, simply import the images in the Agisoft Metashape Pro software, align your project and run the Metashape script provided.

 RSP is composed of 4 elements:

-1. A stereo cameras array *(up to 3 supported)*
+1. A GoPros array *(up to 3 supported)*
-2. A stereo cameras sync script
+2. A GoPros Sync script
 3. A data manager and Image Enhancement software (GUI and CLI)
 4. A series of Metashape scripts to scale the model

-### 1. Stereo Cameras Array
+### 1. GoPros Array

-The stereo cameras array can be easily crafted using rod-rails used in video-production, few rod-rails connectors and camera mounts.
-The rig has to contain at least 2 stereo cameras, but the Data Manager can handle up to 3 (check below).
+The GoPros array can be easily crafted using rod-rails used in video-production, few rod-rails connectors and camera mounts.
+The rig has to contain at least 2 GoPros, but the Data Manager can handle up to 3 (check below).

 IMAGE

-### 2. Stereo Camera Sync script
+### 2. GoPro Sync script

-The stereo camera sync script needs to be executed in all the stereo cameras of the array and keep the acquisition synced among cameras.
-The script is launched during camera boot and get executed automatically.
-Just shake the stereo camera array to start scanning!
+The GoPro sync script needs to be executed in all the GoPros of the array and keep the acquisition synced among cameras.
+The script is launched during GoPro boot and get executed automatically.
+Just shake the GoPro array to start scanning!

 ### 3. RSP Data Manager software

-When you download the images on your computer, just copy the file from each stereo camera in different folders (for instance "left" and "right").
+When you download the images on your computer, just copy the file from each GoPro in different folders (for instance "left" and "right").
 Data Manager will organize the dataset, improve the image quality and prepare the dataset to be processed in Agisoft Metashape Pro.

 **Easy Usage:**
 ```bash